Phoenix-Protocol-Group/phoenix-frontend/packages/ui/README.md

 2. Navigate to the root directory of the Phoenix Frontend project.
 3. Run `yarn install` to install all project dependencies.
 4. Navigate to the `/packages/ui` directory.
-5. Run `yarn install` to install the UI package dependencies.

 ## Usage